 - Celebrate.
 Follow these steps, and you are likely to reunite the cat with its family.
 When you find the cat’s owner, congratulate yourself for helping your neighbor’s cat.

 - Call us at 503-585-5900, ext.
-300. Leave us a message with your name and a good number to reach you.
-We will call back to set up an intake appointment or otherwise assist you.
+300. Leave us a message with your name and a good number to reach you and one of our pet resource specialists will be in touch as soon as possible.

 - Explain.
 When we call you, tell us about the cat as honestly as you can.
 Be prepared to describe how healthy it seems, where you found it, and when you found it.
 The more information we have, the more equipped we are to make the decision that is best for that cat.